lee-blake/CME-Commitment-to-Change/Design/UseCases.md

     are then more likely to feel accountable to the public for their commitment, and therefore will be motivated both to progress in it and to update progress for others to see.
-This is likely to be the primary form of engagement with the platform outside of the brief creation and completion of commitments.
+This is likely to be the primary form of engagement with the platform outside the brief creation and completion of commitments.

 - UC4: Individual clinicians mark commitments as complete
   - BR1